elitizon/elitizonweb/data/blog/2021/01-09-how-to-create-a-cli-command-with-typescript/index.md

 ✅ Edit the **index.ts** as follow

-👉 replace npx ts-node by node because the result of the compilation by typescript compiler will be javascript file
+👉 replace npx ts-node by node because the result of the compilation by typescript compiler will be a javascript file

 ```typescript
 #!/usr/bin/env node